Woman killed days before 25th birthday in 7-car pileup on I-75

 Georgia State Patrol says traffic was being diverted around a Pontiac stopped on the interstate just before the Howell Mill Road exit.

-Two tractor-trailers hit a white Ford Transit van, which hit a Hyundai car, which then hit a Toyota Corolla, causing it to flip over and hit an Audi A4, according to Georgia State Patrol.
+They say two tractor-trailers hit a white Ford Transit van, which hit a Hyundai car, which then hit a Toyota Corolla, causing it to flip over and hit an Audi A4.

 Harshaw’s family says she was sitting in the passenger seat of the Toyota Corolla that flipped over.
 Her boyfriend, who was driving the car, was sent to the hospital.